 As we touched up on in the previous chapter, you can use moving averages to determine trend direction in Forex by looking at how the indicator interacts with price.

 And the easiest way to do this?

-When price is in an uptrend, the moving average moves below the price action.
+When the price is in an uptrend, the moving average moves below the price action.

-As the moving averages expand further from price, it indicates a strong uptrend a head.
-However, if the moving averages moves in between price, the trend is becoming weak.
+As the moving averages expand further from price, it indicates a strong uptrend ahead.
+However, if the moving averages move in between price, the trend is becoming weak.